codeface-io/SwiftNodes/README.md

 ## How?

+🚧 *Disclaimer: This section is now particularly outdated and the rewrite of all documentation is next on [the roadmap](#Roadmap)*.

 The following explanations touch only parts of the SwiftNodes API.
 We recommend exploring the [DocC reference](https://swiftpackageindex.com/codeface-io/SwiftNodes/documentation), [unit tests](https://github.com/codeface-io/SwiftNodes/tree/master/Tests) and [production code](https://github.com/codeface-io/SwiftNodes/tree/master/Code).
 The code in particular is actually small and easy to grasp.

 ### Insert Values